 Béchamel Sauce

-The silky texture and light color of Japanese Cream Stew are the results of a béchamel, which is a base made from flour, butter, and milk.
-Béchamel sauce is considered one of the building blocks of classic French cuisine.
-It not only thickens your sauce, it adds richness without making the dish heavy.
+The silky texture and light color of Japanese cream stew are the results of a béchamel, which is a base made from all purpose flour, unsalted butter, and whole milk.
+Béchamel is considered one of the building blocks of classic French cuisine.
+It not only thickens your sauce, it adds richness without heaviness.

 Dutch Oven/Large Pot